How to Be a Responsible Tourist: 30 Ethical Travel Tips

 Admittedly there’s only one Taj Mahal, one Venice, one Angkor Wat and one Louvre.

-Consider visiting your must-see popular place off-season – this helps to stagger tourist arrivals throughout the year.
+But consider visiting off-season.
+This helps stagger tourist arrivals throughout the year.

 2) Go off the beaten track

-Plus, you can typically have more authentic exchanges and experiences away from the masses.
+You can enjoy more authentic experiences away from the masses.
 We got to swim with dolphins in the wild in northern Mozambique (which sees few tourists) – an unforgettable experience not readily found in the world.

 It can be as simple as choosing Puglia instead of the Amalfi Coast in Italy.
 Or hitting smaller towns rather than European capitals.
-Or giving Santorini and Mykonos a miss and visiting more under-the radar islands or unique places in Greece like Kythera or Folegandros.
+Or giving Santorini and Mykonos a miss (at least in high season) and visiting more under-the radar islands or unique places in Greece like Kythera or Folegandros.

 3) Don’t venture too far off the beaten path